 - Insolvency proceedings: when creditors cannot be paid, insolvency proceedings are requested.

 Liquidation or insolvency proceedings

-Bankruptcy proceedings are considered optional when they are requested directly by the debtor company.
+When the debtor company requests them directly, bankruptcy proceedings are considered optional.
 If, as a liquidator, you wish to initiate the voluntary liquidation procedure, you must file a request for voluntary liquidation and the following information with a competent court:

 - a) the list of your assets, their location and the charges that affect them

 - b) List of your assets legally excluded from the liquidation